Collin County Judicial Records

 District attorneys decide whether they should go ahead with prosecuting based on the evidence presented by the police.
 They are also responsible for investigating activities before deciding whether to file a case against an accused person.
 Those district attorneys who appeal state-lost cases are called appellate attorneys.

 They work with the defense attorney to select a jury.
 Once a jury has been formed, they receive a summary of the case.
-With so much leaning on a district attorney, they have to be well educated and have a bachelor’s degree from an institution recognized by the American Bar Association.
+With so much leaning on a district attorney, they have to be well educated and have a Bachelor’s degree from an institution recognized by the American Bar Association.

 Court Records At Different Law Enforcement Agencies